10 best white sneakers for men that deserve a spot in your collection

 To make a fashion statement, you first need to own a pair of dapper sneakers.
 When you look for white sneakers for men, you must consider the level of comfort they’d provide.
 Most sneakers usually come with cushioning around the heels.
 This is ideal if you like walking around a lot.
 If you are into fitness, you can also try the best running shoes that can double as footwear for casual outings.

 Secondly, you need to check out the material.
 Leather sneakers are some of the most durable ones and they go well with all kinds of wear.
 You may also pair shoes made with synthetic fibre with your clothes for a casual look.
 Currently, the fashion industry is moving towards sustainability by manufacturing products from recycled materials.
 So, that could be a viable option.
-One such great example is the Adidas Originals Men White Ozrah Sneakers (Buy it for Rs HKD 1184.85 on Nordstrom).
+One such great example is the Adidas Originals Men White Ozrah Sneakers (Buy it for SGD 214.97 on Nordstrom).

 Lastly, you need to consider your budget and choose something that’ll do justice to your investment.
 It’s good to spend a little extra on a good pair of shoes if you know it’s going to last you years.